Understanding Your Credit Score

 Recent activity in credit accounts is 5% of your VantageScore.
 Recent credit card applications or personal loan requests are considered credit requests and may have a negative effect on your credit.

 It’s a good idea to keep an eye on your credit score and review every few months.
 You can get a free credit report once a year from AnnualCreditReport.com.
-Take advantage of this free service to ensure the information on your credit report is accurate and up to date.
+Take advantage of this free service to ensure the information on your credit report is accurate and up-to-date.

 There are also credit monitoring companies that will monitor your credit for a monthly fee.
 They will notify you of any suspicious activity they discover, and you can typically get your credit score at any time as part of this service.

 When you apply for a credit card or a loan, the lending company will pull your credit report to see if you’re a good candidate for the loan or credit offer.
-Your interest rate may vary depending on your credit score.
+Your interest rate may vary depending on your score.
 While your credit score may only be part of the lender’s criteria, it’s a crucial component.
 Look for opportunities to prove yourself and make your payments promptly to build a positive credit history.

 Not only do mortgage lenders, banks, and credit card companies review your credit score, but landlords, cell-phone companies, and employers may also look at your credit history.